gobitfly/beaconchain/frontend/components/bc/searchbar/readme.md

 ### Sudden changes of width

-When the user resizes the window, thus changing the width of a MiddleEllipsis component, the component adjusts its clipping automatically.
+When the user resizes her/his window, thus changing the width of a MiddleEllipsis component, the component adjusts its clipping automatically.

-But websites happen to switch between layouts (for example desktop/mobile modes) when the width of the window reaches a certain threshold.
-This reorganizes the components and change their sizes suddenly.
+But your website might switch between layouts (for example between desktop and mobile modes) when the width of the window reaches a certain threshold.
+This reorganizes the components and changes their sizes suddenly.
 This is typically performed in CSS by some `@media (min-width: ...)` or `@media (max-width: ...)` query, or in JS.

 You must inform MiddleEllipsis that its width jumps unexpectedly.
-Othewise, it might not detect it (the text will overflow or leave a blanck space).
+Othewise, it might not detect it (the text will overflow or waste blank space).

 There are two ways to pass this information.
 Either

 - You give the threshold at which you perform the change to its `width-mediaquery-threshold` prop.
 For example, `:width-mediaquery-threshold="600"` makes MiddleEllipsis aware that changes in the layout of the page happen when the width of the window/screen passes through 600px.
-- Or you remove/add/swap a class in the class-list of the component at the very moment the change of width happens.
+- Or you remove/add/swap a class in the class-list of the component at the very moment the component has its width modified.
+The fact that the list of classes changes makes the component reclip.

 Children do not need this information, only parents and stand-alone components.